A 'more objective' take for Rational Audiophiles. Among other topics!

 Saturday, 6 December 2025

-These days we have AI making hit music.
+These days we have AI making hit music, and AI actors coming soon.
 The AI industry is "hot" and impressive, seemingly the answer to all kinds of queries we may have right at our keyboards!
 I think it's absolutely true that with the advent of LLM's and multi-modal deep learning models, we have even more ability now to learn, analyze, and summarize all kinds of information unheard of just a few years back.
 Like all things, there's always a catch which is that we have to use the tools responsibly and we need to make sure not to be overly reliant on these things because the results can also easily be wrong, like the "hallucinations" (more like "confabulations") that happen still all too often during AI chats.

 We're seeing the advent of AI-driven intersubjective delusions in some people.
 Over reliance of these information tools can lead to all kinds of unforeseen negative outcomes across different domains (like in the legal space).